rackerlabs/docs-aws/docs/patching/amazon-ec2.rst

 manually applying it to the Auto Scaling Group by using the following steps:

 #.
 Identify the current LC used for the ASG.
 #.
-Create a copy of the LC, with an updated AMI.
+Create a copy of the LC with an updated AMI.

    #.
 Navigate to **AWS Console --> Services --> EC2 --> Auto Scaling --> Launch Configurations**.
    #.
 Select a **LC --> Copy launch configuration**.